hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

   </div>
 </div>

-I used leaves last fall to smother the lawn along a fence line on the side of my yard, so I planted up that bed with blocks of taller, shade-tolerant native perennials.
+I used leaves last fall to smother the lawn along a fence on the southern side of my yard, so I planted up that bed with blocks of taller, shade-tolerant native perennials.
 I had two sour cherry shrubs there that I incorporated into the bed.
 I still haven't had fruit from these shrubs yet, but hopefully some year they will give me some type of yield.

 I moved my blueberries (and got some new varieties - I have 12 shrubs in total now!) from behind my raised beds on the back side of my yard to in front of the raised beds (if you're curious about how my blueberry plans have evolved, check out this post from 2022 about [establishing my blueberries](https://www.hannasthoughts.com/the-garden-year-1-establishing-blueberries/)), and filled the empty space behind the beds with a shrub and perennial border.
 I used fothergilla, ninebark, a flame azalea, and aronia arbutifolia as the shrub layer, and while they are all still small, I filled in the rest of the space with more prairie-style, sun-loving perennials, as the back bed gets a lot of sun, and the plants should be ok there until the shrubs get much bigger.